c-sanders/AutoconfMacro-Bison/README.md

 ```
 --with-bison-rootdir=[yes|no|path_to_bison_rootdir]
-                        instruct the build process to perform one - and only
+                        instruct the build process to perform one (and only
-                        one, of the following three options; 1) use the
+                        one), of the following three options; 1) use the
                         first instance of bison which is found within the
                         user's PATH (ARG=yes), 2) not use an instance of
                         bison at all (ARG=no), or 3) use the instance of